-This table can be found in the OSPF Monitoring folder by clicking on the Browse OSPF LSDB Table link.
+This table, located in the Monitoring folder, can be found in the OSPF Monitor folder, by clicking on the Browse OSPF LSDB Table link.
 The OSPF Link-State Database Table displays the current link-state database in use by the OSPF routing protocol on a per-OSPF area basis.